lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Solution**

-The problem itself is not so comlicated.
+The problem itself is not so complicated.
 We just need to handle some corner cases.

 ```go
 func myAtoi(str string) int {